IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

 5. Deploy the CICS bundle into CICS.

-    Replace the value for `--name` with the name of the BUNDLE resource to be created in CICS.

     ```console
     zowe cics-deploy push bundle --name Express --overwrite
     ```

     A progress bar is shown with status messages as the CICS bundle is deployed and the application is started.
 This can take a few minutes.
-If there are errors, retry with the `--verbose` option for more detailed output.
+If there are errors, retry with the `--verbose` option for more detailed output, or refer to [Troubleshooting](cdp-Troubleshooting-General).

+    This will result in a CICS BUNDLE resource named `Express` to be created, installed and enabled in CICS.
+If the BUNDLE `Express` was ready defined or installed in CICS, it will be undeployed first.
+As the BUNDLE is enabled, the Node.js application is started.

 6. Test the Node.js application.